Skip to content

 • Harvest: Regularly harvest entire shoot tips–this stimulates growth and ensures a well-branched basil bush.

 • Repotting: Basil from the supermarket often suffers during transport and is usually planted too tightly in a small pot.
-It helps to repot the plant into a larger pot and trim it a bit at the start to prevent it from “falling apart” with long, thin shoots.
+It helps to move the plant to a larger pot and trim it slightly at the start to prevent it from “falling apart” with long, thin shoots.

 Using Basil: Not Just for Italian Dishes

-Those who manage to protect their plant from holes in the basil leaves and follow other care tips can use the aromatic leaves for a variety of dishes.
+If you manage to protect your plant from holes in the basil leaves and follow other care tips, you can use the aromatic leaves for a wide range of dishes.
 It doesn’t always have to be just a topping on pasta, pizza, or Caprese.
-In summer, making refreshing basil ice cream is also an option.
+In summer, you can also prepare refreshing basil ice cream.

 Ingredients: